 - A large number of broken wires appear on the outside.

 - Wires are kinked, crushed, cut, or unstranded.

 OSHA prescribes some rather obvious commonsense conditions that must exist before loads are lifted and moved.
-They include:

 - a well-secured and properly balanced load in the sling or on the lifting surface.